46bit/46b.it/content/about.md

 * **[sirpent-rust](https://github.com/sirpent-team/sirpent-rust)**: A high-performance asynchronous server written in Rust.
 As something that isn't Request-Response it breaks new ground for the [futures-rs](https://github.com/alexcrichton/futures-rs/) and [tokio](https://tokio.rs) libraries.
     * [seequence](https://github.com/46bit/seequence): A quite simple server to understand the problem-solving approach those libraries use.
 * **[bind_before_connect](https://github.com/46bit/bind_before_connect)**: A library to allow binding to particular IP addresses and ports in Rust.
 I built the code for this in order to (socially-responsibly) connect 250 bots to IRC.
+* **[uoyb.us](http://uoyb.us)**: A specialised bus times aggregator for the University of York.
+The competing bus services that made it valuable are gone but you can read about the design choices at [UoYBus: bus times for the University of York](/2014/uoybus/).
 * [evco](https://github.com/46bit/evco): An experimental evolutionary computing library.
 At the time of writing I'm deciding between specifying syntax trees at runtime or compile-time.
 The former allows pragmatic flexibility but the latter makes for lovely typed code.
-* [uoyb.us](http://uoyb.us): The competing bus services that lead to its design are gone but you can read about this at (UoYBus: bus times for the University of York)[/2014/uoybus/].

 Some years ago I participated in and won quite a few open data hackdays.
 This lead to a front-page feature in [The Observer](https://www.theguardian.com/education/2012/mar/31/young-coders-ideas-for-change).
 Shortly after that I lead development at a Y Combinator startup working on Computational Geometry for 3D Printing - you can see our early prototype [Cookie Caster](http://www.cookiecaster.com).
 Our former CEO [Nemil's blog](https://www.nemil.com/musings/) is a fantastic read.